 How do you display a cheese wedding cake?

 Firstly, your cheese wheel cake should be built shortly before it’s displayed (so that it’s not left outside of the refrigerator for too long).
-You can wow your guests with a tiered cheese wedding cake as a centrepiece of a table top and have delicious snacks around it that compliment the cheeses.
+You can wow your guests with a tiered cheese wedding cake as a centrepiece of a tabletop and have delicious snacks around it that complement the cheeses.

 How long can cheese be left out?

 You might be wondering how long your cheese wheel cake will be safe on display.
 Well, this can really depend on the time of year you hold your wedding and the weather conditions.
 For example, if your special day is taking place on a hot summer’s day, there’s a risk that your cake will lose its structural integrity.
 Under these conditions, you should aim to keep your cheese wheel cake refrigerated until about an hour before you plan to serve it; the less time it’s in the heat the better!
 If it’s a cooler day, the cake can be left out for longer (just make sure you don’t leave it in direct sunlight).

 As you might expect, harder cheeses will fare better outside the refrigerator for periods of time compared to soft cheeses.
 This doesn’t mean that you should forget about soft cheeses, just ensure that you’re storing and displaying your cheese wedding cake appropriately to keep it tasting its best.

 If we’ve tickled your taste buds with the temptation of a cheese wedding cake, do not worry, we have one for you!
 If there is still not a selection that tickles your taste buds, then why not take the DIY route?
 You can easily order your own cheeseboard and tiers to bring together your perfect, custom cheesecake.